 Most of the sewing patterns and tutorials will come as a PDF File.
 This is a standard file type used for sharing, and is easily opened with free software from Adobe.
 Most computers will come with Adobe Reader installed, so when you click a PDF file it will open automatically.
 But if yours doesn't or you need to upgrade to the latest version (highly recomended), then you can download Adobe Reader for free from here – ADOBE READER.
 If you want to print some of the free sewing patterns, they require the poster printing option which is only available in more recent upgrades so if you have trouble – upgrade to the latest version.

 Zip files are needed where a pattern contains two or more documents.
 To make printing easier, I usually include one PDF document with the sewing instructions and notes, and another separate PDF document with the pattern pieces for printing.
-To get these files to you in a single download, they are ‘zipped’ together into a file with a .zip at the end.
+For you to get this files in a single download, they are ‘zipped' together into a file with a .zip at the end.

 To open the PDF documents, you first need to ‘un-zip' the file.
 Again, many computers will come with the right software to do this already installed, so double-clicking the file will take care of the unzipping, But if not, you can use programs such as WinZip, or Express Zip.